List of Cameroonian submissions for the Academy Award for Best International Feature Film

 Cameroon submitted a film for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) for the first time in 1980.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

-As of 2025, Cameroon has submitted seven films, but none of them were nominated.
+As of 2026, Cameroon has submitted eight films, but none of them were nominated.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 Below is a list of the films that have been submitted by Cameroon for review by the Academy for the award by year and the respective Academy Awards ceremony.